• Skip to primary navigation

 Instructions

-• Preheat the oven to 425°F. Spray a muffin tin with non-stick spray and dust evenly with cocoa powder.
+• Preheat the oven to 425°F. Spray a muffin tin with baking spray and dust evenly with cocoa powder.

 • Place the butter and chopped chocolate in a microwave-safe bowl and microwave for 1 minute on high.
 Stir and continue microwaving in 30 second intervals, stirring after each until smooth.